‘Creativity is allowing yourself to make mistakes. Design is knowing which ones to keep.’

 Design and Technology is compulsory in Year 7 where the National Curriculum syllabus is used as the basis for our schemes of work.
 In Year 8 and 9 pupils may opt to continue with the subject.
 In Key Stage 4 AQA Design and Technology GCSE is offered.

-Design Technology is taught in a multimedia workshop by one member of staff, and supported by a technician.
+Design Technology is taught in a multimedia workshop by two members of staff, and supported by a technician.
 A diverse range of specialist skills are covered in the course of study.

 The aims of the department are to: